-Ceremonies are not held on a bank holiday.
+Please note that ceremonies are not held on a bank holiday at any venue.

 Since December 2014, civil partnership couples now have the opportunity to convert their partnership into a marriage.
 You will both be required to attend at the register office and provide evidence of your identity, along with your civil partnership certificate.
 A declaration will be made and signed and a marriage certificate will be issued.

 Alternatively, you may complete the conversion in two stages by providing the declaration as part of a ceremony at a later date.